anomusly/Discord-Bot-Website-Template/README.md

 # Discord Bot Website Template

-A modern, responsive website for the Candy Discord music bot.
+A modern, responsive website for the Discord music bot.
 This website showcases the bot's features, commands, and premium offerings with a sleek, user-friendly interface.

 ## 🌟 Features